 - 1. The District or designated agents of the District may make audio or visual recordings to provide security, to maintain order, for staff or preservice teacher development use, or for educational purposes. - 2.
 Students may record if required by a District-sponsored class or activity. - 3.
 Individuals may record performances or activities to which the general public is invited such as athletic competitions, concerts and plays. - 4.
 Individuals may record open meetings of the Board or District committees. - 5.
 Outside entities may record an event when using or renting District facilities in accordance with District rules. - 6.
-A parent or legal guardian of a student may audio record any meeting held under the IDEA or Section 504 of the Rehabilitation Act with no less than 24 hours' notice to the Special Education Director and Principal.
+A parent or legal guardian of a student may audio record any meeting held under the IDEA or Section 504 of the Rehabilitation Act with no less than 24 hours' notice to the Director of Special Services/Building Principal/Superintendent.